 Water Quality Report

-The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+In Georgia, sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As raw water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material. and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include:

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife
+- Microbial contaminants, bacteria, viruses, including Cryptosporidium, which may pass through or leave wastewater treatment plants, septic systems, agricultural livestock operations, and wildlife areas,

-- Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also come from gas stations, urban storm water runoff, and septic systems
+- Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and come from gas stations, urban storm water runoff, and septic systems, and,

-certain contaminants in water provided by public water systems.
-Federal Food and Drug Administration Agency regulations establish limits for contaminants in bottled water, which must provide the same protection for public healt h.
+To ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations which limit the number and type of contaminants present in treated water provided by U.S. water systems.
+Federal Food and Drug Administration Agency regulations establish limits for contaminants in bottled water which must provide the same protections for consumers.

 11325 Brown Bridge Road